inkle/ink/README.md

 We’d of course appreciate any bug fixes you might find!
 Also see the roadmap below for future planned features and optimisations that you might be able to help out with.

-[Create a GitHub issue](https://github.com/inkle/ink/issues/new) if you want to start a discussion or request a feature.
-(Is this the best place for community discussion?
-We're pretty new to open source!)
+We're using GitHub issues both as a discussion forum and as a bug tracker, so [create a GitHub issue](https://github.com/inkle/ink/issues/new) if you want to start a discussion or request a feature, and please label appropriately.
 Or if you want to get in touch with us directly, [email us](mailto:info@inklestudios.com).

 We also have a public room in HipChat where you may find someone to help you: